 Customers are responsible for payment of all water use registered by the meter.
-However, in the event of an underground leak on the customer’s property, the customer may apply for an abatement of 50% of the amount of excess in a water bill due to this cause, based on an average of the previous three consecutive quarterly bills, provided the customer promptly and properly repairs such leak when detected.
-Application for underground leak abatement must be made in writing to HKUI, 17 Windy Way, Front Royal VA 22630.
-[12.0]
+However, in the event of an underground leak on the customer’s property, the customer may apply for an abatement of 50% of the amount of excess in a water bill due to this cause.
+This excess adjustment is based on an average of the previous three consecutive periodic bills, provided the customer promptly and properly repairs such leak upon notification of the leakage.

 Please note that there will be no abatement for leaks caused by improper or damaged service pipes or fixtures belonging to the customer.
-[12.0]
+[12.a]

-Customers are advised to arrange for a Temporary Discontinuation of Service when leaving High Knob for an extended period, avoiding the possibility of a large water bill caused by a leak.
+Customers are advised to arrange for a Temporary Discontinuation of Service when leaving High Knob for an extended period to avoid the possibility of a large water bill caused by a leak.